Why did you decide to take the Lingoda Marathon Challenge?

 Yes.
 Reading books in Spanish at night helps me improve my reading speed and fluency, and with Spanish and Go we usually respond to questions in Spanish with answers in Spanish.
 So I get to constantly push my two weakest points: reading and writing.
 I also keep a running list of new vocabulary in a cloud synced app so that I can review the list either at my laptop or my phone.
 I wrote a blog post on our website detailing my process when learning Spanish, including all the apps, books, and programs I’ve used in the past that have helped me the most.

-If someone was thinking about taking the Marathon, but had some reservations, what advice would you give to them?
+If someone was thinking about taking the Marathon Challenge, but had some reservations, what advice would you give to them?

 If you’d like to join Jim and learn Spanish, head over to our website and you can either sign up for your week trial or the Lingoda Marathon!